nanoframework/nf-debugger/README.md

 ## License

-The nanoFramework debugger library is licensed under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
+The nanoFramework debugger library is licensed under the [MIT license](LICENSE.md).

 ## Code of Conduct